Jannabie/Niche-Studio-Weirdo/docs/engines/fuzz-inc.md

 2. A Steam-compatible patch file is assembled from your translated `.epk` data.
 3. Deploy the patch file according to your release process.

-> 💡 **The Build Patch step is Steam-specific.** If you are distributing outside of Steam, consult your release workflow — the raw translated `.epk` output from Step 4 may be sufficient.

 ---